-Director fees decreased to \$96,000 in Q4 YTD 2022 from \$121,667 in Q4 YTD 2021 due to a decrease in number of directors and change in director fee structure.
-These fees have been accrued and payable to the Company's current directors, who have agreed to defer payment until the Company's financial situation improves.
+There was no change in director fees at \$24,000 in Q1 2023 from Q1 2022.
+These fees have been accrued and payable to the Company's directors, who have agreed to defer payment until the Company's financial situation improves.

-Exploration evaluation costs were \$36,036 for Q4 YTD 2022 compared to \$35,792 for Q4 YTD 2021.
+Exploration evaluation costs were \$1,068 for Q1 2023 compared to \$20,076 for Q1 2022.
 The Company did not incur significant evaluation and exploration costs in these periods in order to conserve cash.